|

 Woman snuggling with dog on bed in converted Sprinter van with back doors open

-What type of camper van bed you want in your home on wheels will be one of the first decisions you’ll make in your conversion – maybe you want a platform bed so you can store mountain bikes and other gear?
-Or perhaps you want a convertible folding bed so you can have a table to work at during the day and a bed only at night when you need it?
+What type of camper van bed you want in your home on wheels will be one of the first decisions you’ll make in your van conversion – maybe you want a platform bed so you can store mountain bikes and other gear underneath.
+Or perhaps you want a convertible folding bed so you can have a table to work at during the day and a bed only at night when you need it.

-In this post, we cover the pros and cons of different types of van beds, some options for utilizing your space as efficiently as possible including custom mattresses and/or flares, and share some campervan bed ideas to give you inspiration for your own build.
+In this post, I cover the pros and cons of different types of van beds, some options for utilizing your space as efficiently as possible including flares and custom mattresses, and share some campervan bed ideas to give you inspiration for your own build.

 Van Bed Styles Video